shuzhao-li-lab/asari/README.md

 =======
 - From PyPi repository: `pip3 install asari-metabolomics`.
 Add `--upgrade` to update to new versions.

 - Or clone from source code: https://github.com/shuzhao-li/asari .
 One can run it as a Python module by calling Python interpreter.
+GitHub repo is often ahead of PyPi versions.

 Use
 ===